Eric Menk: High school and college career

-Menk attended Charlotte High School in the state of Michigan from 1988–92.
+Menk attended Charlotte High School in the state of Michigan from 1988 to 1992.
 In his junior year, he scored 45 points in a win over Battle Creek Lakeview, missing only two shots from the field.
 As a senior, he was named First Team All-State in Class A by the Associated Press and an Honorable Mention All-American by USA Today and McDonald's.
 He scored 28 points and grabbed 14 rebounds in a marquee matchup against the #1-ranked high-school player in the country, Chris Webber.
 In 2018, he was honored as a part of Charlotte's inaugural Hall of Fame class, along with Wayne Terwilliger, Brock Gutierrez, and many other alumni.

 Menk decided to attend Lake Superior State University from 1992 to 1996.
 It was the only school from Michigan that offered him a scholarship.
 It was also close to his home.
 There, he was a 3-time All-Great Lakes Intercollegiate Athletic Conference performer and an NCAA Division II All-American.
 As a senior, he captained a team that won the schools only GLIAC tournament championship.
 That year, 1996, he was GLIAC Player of the Year and MVP of the GLIAC tournament.
 He finished his career at LSSU with 1,800 points in 105 games.

 Professional career

 European career

 Menk played a year in Denmark.
-He was an import for HIC (Horsens Idraets Club), in the Danish Elite Division in 1996-97, averaging 19 points per game.
+He was an import for HIC (Horsens Idraets Club), in the Danish Elite Division in 1996–97, averaging 19 points per game.